Error-331/code_tests/docs/bible/links.md

 Who is He to You? - July 16 (Romans 10:9);

 The Suffering Savior - July 17 ("Lost!
 Lost!
 Lost!
 Better a whole world on fire than a soul lost!
 Better every star quenched and the skies a wreck than a single soul to be lost!");

+Self-Denial - July 18 (We do this not to merit eternal life but because we have eternal life);